 We look forward to learning about you through your application.

-We accept the Common Application, the Universal College Application, and the Coalition Application.
-Each is treated equally by the Admissions Committee.
+We accept the Common Application and the Coalition Application by Scoir.
+Both are treated equally by the Admissions Committee.
 Complete and submit your materials as soon as possible to ensure full and timely consideration of your application.
-If you use the Common Application, you must submit your application before your supporting materials (Secondary School Report, Teacher Reports, etc.) can be released to a college.
+If you use the Common Application, you must submit your application before your supporting materials (Secondary School Report, Teacher Recommendations, etc.) can be released to a college.
 Until you submit your own application sections, no part of your application will be transmitted to the Harvard Admissions Office.
-The Universal College Application does not require this same process.

 Submitting Your Application